 Analyzing Applied Materials's Unusual Options Activity

-Shares of Applied Materials (NASDAQ:AMAT) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved down to $133.72.
+Applied Materials (NASDAQ:AMAT) shares experienced unusual options activity on Friday.
+The stock price moved up to $134.72 following the option alert.

 - Trade Type: PUT